wordlift/docs/docs/agent-wordlift/tips.md

 # Optimizing SEO with AI Agents: An Experiment

-- **Explore Use Cases:** Learn how different audiences, such as large organizations, editorial teams, and agencies, benefit from the WordLift AI SEO Agent's unique functionalities.
-Read our Use Cases.
+- **Explore Workflows:** Learn how different audiences, such as large organizations, editorial teams, and agencies, benefit from the WordLift AI SEO Agent's unique functionalities.
+Read our [Workflows](./workflows.md).

 By following these steps and exploring the various features offered by the WordLift AI SEO Agent, you can effectively **streamline your SEO workflow**, **generate data-driven insights**, and **create high-quality content** that resonates with both users and search engines.